 St. Louis, MO 63106

 William J. Harrison Education Center

-The Harrison Center new building has been designed to achieve Leadership in Energy and Environmental Design (LEED) gold certification, the second-highest achievable as designated by the U.S. Green Building Council.
-Certification is based on the number of points the design attains in five categories: sustainable sites, water efficiency, energy and atmosphere, materials and resources, and indoor environmental quality.
-“Green” elements incorporated into the new Harrison Center included: controllability of lighting and thermal control systems, energy efficient heating and cooling systems, indoor chemical and pollutant source control, and use of recycled materials in the building’s construction.
+The building achieved Leadership in Energy and Environmental Design (LEED) gold certification, the second-highest achievable designation by the U.S. Green Building Council.
+“Green” elements incorporated into the center include: controllability of lighting and thermal control systems, energy efficient heating and cooling systems, indoor chemical and pollutant source control, and use of recycled materials in the building’s construction.

 Academic advisors are available to help you plan your schedule.
 Advising is available on a drop-in basis.
 Call 314-763-6000 to check the hours an advisor will be available, and also to make an appointment for Financial Aid or DisAbility information.

 Students can apply for admissions, register, and pay for classes all at the Harrison Education Center during regular office hours.
 Please call 314-763-6000.
 Additional information is available at the Admission and Registration web page.

 A schedule of COMPASS testing dates is available at the Information Desk.
 Students may take the COMPASS on a walk-in basis on the scheduled date.
 Additional information is available on the COMPASS page.

 A computer lab is available for student use Monday-Friday.
 The lab may be closed for testing or maintenance.
 Computer hours are posted and a schedule can be obtained at the Information Desk.

 Services to students who have documented disabilities of a permanent or temporary nature are available with the student support specialist.
 Additional information is available at the Access office page.